Justin Amash Says Real-World Washington Is ‘Much Worse’ Than In ‘House Of Cards’

 PBS reports that Amash is the son of Arab Christian immigrants from Palestine and Syria.
 He is known for being independent — even when he was part of the Grand Old Party (GOP) — and has a reputation of fighting against government spending and executive overreach.
 Even amongst the ideological purists of the Tea Party, he was seen as particularly hardline with his beliefs.

-Amash won reelection last year by 11 percentage points, although his departure from the Republican Party and vocal opposition to Trump could change that.
+Amash won re-election last year by 11 percentage points, although his departure from the Republican Party and vocal opposition to Trump could change that.
 Since attacking Trump, Amash has lost donor support from the politically powerful DeVos party and received criticism from the GOP.

 Although Amash hasn’t ruled out a presidential bid for the Libertarian Party, he claims that it’s not currently on his radar and he’s focusing on representing his constituents.